Kim Montgomery

 #4 – Write, gosh-darn-it!

-Need a Kickstarter to get you writing every day?
-We’ve got two fantastic courses in the Novlr Academy designed to do just that.
+Need a kickstarter to get you writing every day?
+We’ve got two fantastic courses, completely free courses in the Novlr Academy designed to do just that.

-Tim Clare’s Couch to 80k Creative Writing Bootcamp is completely free, and is one of the best ways I’ve found to get that writing inspiration going.
+Tim Clare’s Couch to 80k Creative Writing Bootcamp is one of the best ways I’ve found to get that writing inspiration going.
 It forces you to think of ideas, solutions, characters, plot, and description in a fun way to get you from no idea to first-draft-ready in no time.

-Write to Play by Carl Burkitt is a paid course that gives you short, fun writing exercises that you can do every day to not only inspire you, but help you reconnect with your love of writing.
+Write to Play by Carl Burkitt gives you short, fun writing exercises that you can do every day to not only inspire you but help you reconnect with your love of writing.
 It comes with 52 weeks of writing games and is guaranteed to get those creative juices flowing.

 What better way to inspire yourself to write than… to write?